xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector/connect_xc_store_to_xp_cloud.md

      This will connect your X-Cart store to your existings X-Payments Cloud account.

-Once your X-Cart 5 store has been connected to X-Payments Cloud, configure X-Payments Cloud as you require.
+Once your X-Cart 5 store has been connected to X-Payments Cloud, you need to go to X-Payments Cloud and configure it as you require.
+For more information on this, see {% link "Getting Started with X-Payments Cloud" ref_497aaUTF %}

+_Related pages:_
+* {% link "X-Payments Cloud Connector" ref_729XUzDQ %}